 - Firstly, no one is interested in buying a smartphone with very less internal memory.
 So, upgrading the internal memory to 32/64GB will be an asset

 - Build quality plays a significant role, and R&D on design is crucial as other brands influence most of the smartphone’s design.
 So, to stay ahead, R&D on design & showing innovation is essential

 - Pricing is the USP, and it’s a fact.
 Every brand should keep this in mind while deciding on the price tag.
 If you notice, other brands are launching phones with better specifications for the best price tag.
-So, to be in the competition, Indian mobile brands should show the disruption in the pricing
+So, to compete, Indian mobile brands should show the disruption in the pricing

 - Marketing plays a significant role, but following the same old strategy won’t show any effect as users are fed up with the flash sales, invite-based sales.
 So, a creative marketing plan can always win the users’ hearts

 - Finally, the after-sales support.
-Most of the Chinese brands are known for poor service after sales, so to win the top position again, Indian brands should concentrate majorily on after-sales too
+Most of the Chinese brands are known for poor service after sales, so to win the top position again, Indian brands should concentrate majorly on after-sales too

-These are the basic things our brands should follow at least to stay with the competition.
+These are the basic things our brands should follow, at least to stay with the competition.
 I guess one day, our local Indian mobile brands will rise to the top position again.
-Hope it comes true soon.
-Future always changes and the prediction may go wrong, but hope can keep the dream alive. 🙂
+I hope it comes true soon.
+Future always changes, and the prediction may go wrong, but hope can keep the dream alive. :)